balaparameswari45/HCJtoReact/Module3/ReadMe.md

-HCJ project - is a solution for Module3 assignment in  HTML, CSS, and Javascript for Web Developers course by Johns Hopkins University
+HCJ project - is a solution for Module3 assignment in  HTML, CSS, and Javascript for Web Developers course by Johns Hopkins University.
-React project - is a reactjs based solution that simulates the HCJ project
+React project - is a reactjs based solution that simulates the HCJ project.